DeogenesMaranan/CarbonLODI/README.md

 👨‍🏫 __Personalized Recommendations__
 * Describes the personalized recommendations feature and provides customized suggestions to reduce the user's carbon footprint.
 * Discusses the recommendations the program can provide, such as reducing meat consumption, using public transportation, or switching to renewable energy sources.

-🎲 __Gamification Elements__
-* Explains the program's gamification elements, such as achievement goals or social sharing, to motivate and incentivize users to make sustainable choices.
-* Discusses the benefits of gamification and how it can encourage positive behavior change towards reducing carbon footprint and emissions.

 #